 |Cancellation or Curtailment||-||£2,000||£5,000|

-|Medical and Repatriation||£10,000,000||£10,000,000||£10,000,000|
+|Medical Expenses and Repatriation||£10,000,000||£10,000,000||£10,000,000|

-*The excess payable does vary depending on the claim benefit.
+*Excess payable does vary depending on the claim benefit.

 - How long ago was the initial diagnosis of Skin Cancer made?

 - How frequently are you seeing a hospital Doctor about your Cancer?

-- Are you currently having any treatment or is any planned?
+- Are you currently having any treatment, or is any planned?

 - Are you currently on any form of hormone therapy?

 - Are strong painkillers being taken?

 Types of Skin Cancer

-A Squamous Cell Carcinoma is usually a red, thickened patch on a piece of skin exposed to the sun.
+Squamous Cell Carcinoma is usually a red, thickened patch on a piece of skin exposed to the sun.

 Skin Cancer is caused by, among other things, exposure to sunlight, particularly the ultraviolet (UV) rays, and 80 per cent of cases are therefore preventable.